Some Facts & Figures

 - Thicker walls hold much more water than thinner walls due to their much larger volume.
 In simple terms, you can think of a thick wall as large bucket, and a thin wall as smaller bucket.
 Additionally, larger walls also have a larger footprints in contact with the ground, so their water intake from the ground is much more significant.

 - Rising damp height increases with wall thickness: rising damp rises until water reaches equilibrium, determined by the balance of water intake (water in) and evaporation (water out).
 As both thin and thick walls have the same evaporative surface (e.g. 1 sq m), a lot less percentage of the water evaporates from a thick wall, resulting in higher rise height of rising damp in thick walls.

 As the figures show, the height of rising damp in residential buildings with thinner walls (e.g. 500 mm) is indeed around the proverbial 1 meter, however in thicker walls rising damp can rise significantly higher.

-- The more water evaporates into the living space. rising damp going higher in thicker walls leads to a larger evaporation surface and more humidity into the living space.
-Several liters of evaporated water per day or several hundreds of water per year is not uncommon as many people have confirmed, that their dehumidifier bucket can fill up in a day or less.
+- Thicker water evaporate more water into the living space. rising damp going higher in thicker walls leads to a larger evaporation surface and more humidity into the living space.
+Several liters of evaporated water per day or several hundreds of water per year is not uncommon - many people have witnessed that their dehumidifier fills up in a day or less.